MakerLabsVan/Flight_Mode/README.md

 2. Click the disconnect button
 3. Close the program
 4. Go back to the master computer
-5. Close the Zhuoyuan Movie program
+5. Close the Zhuoyuan Movie program (Click the power off button then the exit button)

 #FAQ